evansoderberg/react-native-filestack-client/README.md

 ### Mostly automatic installation iOS

-`$ react-native link react-native-filestack-client`

-1. Add FilestackSDK and its dependencies (CryptoSwift & Almofire) frameworks to embedded binaries.
-They are located at node_modules/react-native-filestack-client/ios/Libraries/.

 ### iOS

 `$ react-native link react-native-filestack-client`

-1.
+1. FilestackSDK and its dependencies (CryptoSwift & Almofire) must be installed.
+   It's up to you to include them in your project.
+You can install via your Podfile, for example.
+I've included the .framework files in ios/Libraries for convenience.
+2. Add an empty .swift file to your project, which will launch a prompt to create a bridging header file.

 ### Manual installation